Rowe Cup

 The Rowe Cup is a race held annually at Alexandra Park, Auckland, New Zealand for standardbred horses.

 The Rowe Cup is run over a distance of 3200 m.
 Along with the Dominion Handicap raced at Addington Raceway it is one of the major harness races for trotters rather than pacers.

+The Rowe Cup is currently held in early May on the same night as the Roy Purdon Memorial Handicap (Group 1) for pacers.
+Previously it was held later in May on the same night as the Auckland Cup and Northern Trotting Derby for 3 year old trotters.
+In 2024 Australian visitors Greg Sugars and Jess Tubbs won both Cups with Just Believe and Better Eclipse.

+Between 1918 and 1971 it was raced in December.